 And we know what you’re thinking now: that sounds great, but what about our weaknesses?

-It is important to understand that the strengths-based approach is not about denying one’s weakness or hiding away from problems.
+It is important to understand that the strength based perspective is not about denying one’s weakness or hiding away from problems.
 Instead, it offers a different perspective on resources and strengths the person already has to tackle those problems.
 It is a different approach, a different mindset – a different way of looking at the world.

 While it’s easy to contrast one perspective against the other, strengths should not be see as the direct opposite of weaknesses.
 As Marcus Buckingham famously said – you can’t learn anything about success by studying failure.